A Guide to Several Taxes Imposed by New York City

 In addition to the state sales tax and the Metropolitan Commuter Transportation District (MCTD) surcharge, New York City charges a sales tax.
 But food, prescription drugs, and non-prescription drugs are exempt, as are inexpensive clothing and footwear.

-There's also a state and local tax on hotel rooms for inexpensive to moderately-priced room.
+There's also a state and local tax on hotel rooms for inexpensive to moderately-priced rooms.
 This tax rate includes New York City and New York State sales taxes, as well as the hotel occupancy tax.
 Rooms renting for less expensive prices are subject to the same tax rates but at lower nightly dollar amount fees.

 Medallion owners or their agents pay a tax for any cab ride that either ends in New York City or starts in the city and ends in Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, or Westchester counties.
 This tax, known as the taxicab ride tax, is generally passed on to customers.